AztecProtocol/aztec-connect/documentation/src/docs/aztec.md

-Aztec is an open source layer 2 network, design code that acts as a privacy shield for blockchains.
-Aztec uses advanced zero-knowledge proofs to provide privacy and scaling via our ZkRollup service.
-To read more about our ZK Rollup and the underlying PLONK technology please see the links below.
+Aztec is an open source layer 2 network bringing scalability and privacy too Ethereum.
+Aztec uses zkSNARK proofs to provide privacy and scaling via our zkRollup service.
+To read more about our zkRollup and the underlying PLONK technology please see the links below.

 - <a href="https://medium.com/aztec-protocol/aztec-zkrollup-scaling-solution-with-privacy-31d9010c55bd" target="_blank">ZkRollup Introduction</a>